justinjm/gcp-bigquery-migration/README.md

    2. run validations* view results (BQ and Looker Studio Dashboard)
 8. Run DVT Examples - open `docs/05_dvt_examples.md` in seperate browser window and copy/paste

+## Cleanup

+To delete all the resources created by this example:

+1. open the script `src/99_cleanup.sh` in Cloud Shell
+2. uncomment lines per the comments within
+3. run the script to delete the resources

 ## References

 * [GCP SDK](https://cloud.google.com/sdk/docs/)